shr3yaa/chewio/README.md

 # chewio
 Food delivery mobile app built on Ionic Framework and Google Firestore database.
+The food items are stored in Firestore.

 It was created in my 2nd year of polytechnic in 2020.